premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-71. How would you explain a ClassCastException in Java?
+71. How would you explain a ClassCastException in Java?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)